mcutin/MyTasks/readme.md

 # About

 A simple short term to do list.
-Database is a XML file, since there is no such huge amount of data.
+Database is a JSON file, since there is no such huge amount of data.

 ![Example screenshot](Assets/Example.jpg)